Eureka Boondocker Hotel 6 Review

-It's not difficult to figure out, but it's certainly a more intensive project than many other tents.
-Because it has to account for the large gear garage in addition to the tent itself, the rain fly is absolutely massive.
+It's not difficult to figure out, but it's undoubtedly a more intensive project than many other tents.
+Because it has to account for the large gear garage in addition to the tent itself, the rain fly is massive.
 It's a difficult task for one person.
 With two, it's pretty easy.

 Furthermore, the outside wall of the gear garage has an independent pole that requires guy lines and staking to stay upright.
 Again, it's not difficult, just time-consuming.

 The Eureka Boondocker Hotel 6 has a simple, but easy-to-manage storage bag.
 It's essentially a two-compartment duffle bag with a shoulder strap.
-The tent goes in one side, the fly goes in the other.
+The tent goes in one side.
+The fly goes in the other.

 On the whole, we found the workmanship on the Boondocker to be outstanding.
 The poles are sturdy, as are their hubs (six-pronged in the middle and two two-pronged on the sides).
-The stitching is consistent and the fabric and mesh that make up the body of the tent are comparable to any other family tent.
+The stitching is consistent, and the fabric and mesh that make up the body of the tent are comparable to any other family tent.

 The corner gear pockets did leave something to be desired.
-In addition to being a bit on the dainty side, they're stitched across the bottom and then up the corner side.
+In addition to being on the dainty side, they're stitched across the bottom and then up the corner side.
 That's it.
 Nothing on the other side, so anything you put in them is likely to fall out with even the slightest of movement in the tent walls.

 The value in the Eureka Boondocker lies in what you intend to use it for.
 If you're a quick overnight camper, or even just an occasional weekender, this might not provide you as much value as someone who plans a full week at the lake and needs to store bikes, chairs, coolers, kid's toys, or just about anything else during their trip.
 The extended set-up and take-down time might be a bit cumbersome for just one or two nights.
 However, if you've got an extended trip planned, or if you struggle to pack lightly, this is your tent.

-The Boondocker does come with a couple extra add-ons you don't get with most tents.
+The Boondocker does come with a couple of extra add-ons you don't get with most tents.
 A footprint is included, that's an added $70-100 value.

-Eureka also gives you a "Gear Caddy", a hanging set of pockets you can store your smaller gear (like headlamps, phones, sunglasses, etc.) in, though we struggled to find an adequate place to hang the "Gear Caddy".
+Eureka also gives you a "Gear Caddy," a hanging set of pockets you can store your smaller gear (like headlamps, phones, sunglasses, etc.) in, though we struggled to find an adequate place to hang the "Gear Caddy."

 This is a good tent for a laidback base camp.
 It works well for most situations and a great for a few, namely any gear heavy adventures.
-It has some very unrivaled, and potentially super helpful features, but also a few drawbacks.

 — Wes Berkshire